hellola/task-tree/README.md

 ## Dependencies
 - Figlet
-- Figlet fonts, there are many fonts readily available for figlet, have a look around.
-The default is larry3d.
+- Figlet fonts, there are many fonts readily available for figlet the best place is probably [figlet.org](http://www.figlet.org/fontdb.cgi)
+- The default is larry3d.

 ## Installation